TWUOnline/ldrs591/_pages/unit-5-learning-activities.md

 In this unit we will explore the next major section of a research report:  The methods and results section.
 We will see that the methods section indicates the <strong>overall plan</strong> for how the research was conducted, how the data was collected, and what the analysis of the data tells us.
 These may be termed research design, method, and analysis and results, respectively.
 In unit 5 we will be looking at the methods and results sections of <strong>quantitative research reports</strong>.

 Once again we start with the reminder that we are <i>reviewing</i> these materials in order to become an <em>informed consumer of research</em>, rather than research experts.
 Before we get into the specifics of the methods and results of quantitative research reports, it would be helpful to take a step back and remind ourselves of some of the features of the broader research landscape.
-<h3>Introduction to Quantitative and Qualitative Research Design</h3>
+<h3>Topic 1: Introduction to Quantitative and Qualitative Research Design</h3>
 By now you should be familiar with the terms quantitative research and qualitative research.
 Plano-Clark and Creswell (2015) assert that these research approaches are suited to different kinds of research questions: a quantitative research approach is indicated when the research problem requires <em><strong>explanation</strong></em>, while a qualitative research approach is indicated when the research problem requires <em><strong>exploration</strong></em> (p.
 85).
 Expanding on that somewhat, Leedy and Ormrod assert that quantitative research has three purposes: to explain and predict, to confirm and validate, and to test theory.
 In contrast, qualitative research has three distinct purposes: to describe and explain, to explore and interpret, and to build theory (Leedy &amp; Ormrod, 2010, p.
 96).
 These differing research purposes find expression in differing research processes, the kinds of data gathered, the approaches to data analysis, and finally in the ways findings are communicated.

 In this unit we will be looking at the methods and results sections of <em>quantitative research reports,</em> and in unit 6 we will do the same for qualitative research reports.
 We will see that there are a variety of different research designs under both of these general approaches.
 For example, Gill and Johnson (2002) have developed a helpful continuum (see the figure below) that describes the relative emphasis of various research designs on selected characteristics.
 They argue that quantitative designs (including survey research) tend towards deduction while qualitative designs are inductive in nature.